skanehira/ramparts/README.md

 The Model Context Protocol (MCP) is an open standard that enables AI assistants to securely connect to external data sources and tools.
 It allows AI agents to access databases, file systems, and APIs through toolcalling to retrieve real-time information and interact with external or internal services.

 Ramparts is under active development.
+Read our [launch blog](https://www.getjavelin.com/blogs/ramparts-mcp-scan).

 ### The Security Challenge